overachiever-productions/dda/readme.md

 1. **RUN [`dda_latest.sql`](https://github.com/overachiever-productions/dda/releases/latest/) in your database.**
     - Grab the [`dda_latest.sql`](https://github.com/overachiever-productions/dda/releases/latest/) file from the [latest releases](https://github.com/overachiever-productions/dda/releases/latest/) folder.
-    - Open the `dda_latest.sql` file in your favorite IDE / etc.
+    - Open the [`dda_latest.sql`](https://github.com/overachiever-productions/dda/releases/latest/) file in your favorite IDE / etc.
         - NOTE :zap: make sure you're connected to the DATABASE where you want to deploy dda logic (i.e., that you're not in `master` or some other database where you DON'T want to deploy core dda logic).
     - Execute the `dda_latest.sql` script in its entirety.
-It'll create a new `dda` schema in the target/current database, wire up some tables, create a few helper sprocs/udfs, and create a trigger template and a `version_history` table.
+It'll create a new `dda` schema in the target/current database, wire up some tables, create a few helper sprocs/udfs, create a trigger template, and a `version_history` table.
     - At this point, 'installation' is complete, and you're ready to move on to configuration.

 2. **Configure: Enable Auditing against Target Tables.**
-    - NOTE: Only tables with explicit PKs or 'surrogate PKs' (defined in the `dda.surrogate_keys` table) can be audited. *'Tables' without a PK or surrogate keys aren't 'tables', they're spreadsheets - even if they live in a SQL Server database.*
+    - **NOTE:** :zap: Only tables with explicit PKs or 'surrogate PKs' (defined in the `dda.surrogate_keys` table) can be audited. *'Tables' without a PK or surrogate keys aren't tables, they're ~~spreadsheets~~ heaps.*

     - See the instructions in `dda_latest.sql` for more information on how to use either `dda.enable_table_auditing` or `dda.enable_database_auditing` to 'arm' tables for auditing purposes - depending upon whether you want to audit a few tables or all/most of your tables.